feature extension. WebStorm integrates with Cucumber.js and recognizes features written in Gherkin so you can run Cucumber,js test right from the IDE.

 Cucumber.js tests are launched only through a run/debug configuration.

-Select a test file in the Project tool window and choose Create <file name> on the context menu.
-The Run/Debug Configuration: Cucumber.js dialog box opens.
+Select a test file in the Project tool window and select Create <filename> from the context menu.
+The Run/Debug Configuration: Cucumber.js dialog opens.

-In the Feature file or directory text box, specify the tests to run.
+In the Feature file or directory field, specify the tests to run.
 Type the path to a specific

 .featurefile or to a folder, if you want to run a bunch of features.